-- Identifying more than 662,750 opportunities of harm avoidance related to medication use (potential ADEs*)
+- Identifying more than 1.4 million medication-related outcomes for opportunities of harm avoidance (potential ADEs*)

 QIO Program medication safety work is in direct support of the HHS National Action Plan for ADE Prevention and spans the continuum of care in every state.
 QIN-QIOs work with pharmacies, nursing homes, primary care, and outpatient facilities to improve medication safety, as well as communication and coordination related to medication management.
 Through data-driven, systems-level quality improvement initiatives, QIN-QIOs make health care improvements for the high-risk Medicare population, including Medicare beneficiaries who are taking multiple medications and an opioid, anticoagulant, or diabetic medication.

 *Potential ADEs (pADEs) are reported by QIN-QIOs quarterly, and an individual Medicare beneficiary may have multiple pADEs per quarter.